 I RENT out a flat through a letting agent.
 I never received any contract for their services.
 I have now decided to take over the running of this rental agreement myself as the agent does nothing but collect money and then take three weeks to pass it on.
-He claims I have to pay a £250 get-out payment as "his" tenant, the one he found for the flat, is staying on.
+He claims I have to pay a £250 get-out payment as "his" tenant is staying on.

-Q MY husband and I are both retiring this year.
-We have two children in their 30s.
-One still lives at home with us.
+MY wife and I both retire this year.
+We have two children in their thirties.
+One still lives with us.
 We have not made a will.
-What would happen if either of us died before the other?
+What would happen if either of us died?
 Would the house etc automatically pass to the widow or widower?
 Can you advise who to contact about making a will and the cost?

-A It is likely (though you should check) that the house will go to the surviving spouse under a survivorship destination in the deeds, but for the rest of your estate, the remaining husband or wife would inherit the contents, and also a sum of money before the children had any claim.
+IT is likely (but check) that the house will go to the surviving spouse under a survivorship destination in the deeds, but for the rest of your estate, the remaining husband or wife would inherit the contents, and also a sum of money before the children had a claim.

-It is always best to make a will now, as this cuts down on legal costs and time when one spouse dies, as well as allowing you to leave the estate as you wish rather than being stuck with the intestacy rules.
-Cost - ask a solicitor, could be from £50 to £150, but you are entitled to a written quote before proceeding.
+It is best to make a will now, as this cuts legal costs and time when one spouse dies, as well as allowing you to leave the estate as you wish rather than being stuck with the intestacy rules.
+Cost - ask a solicitor, could be from £50 to £150 .

-Q MY father died and left me and my sister out of his will.
-He left everything to her second husband, with me and my sister absent from the will.
-Can we contest it, as we are sure he was unfairly influenced by this far younger woman?
+MY mother died and left me out of her will.
+She left everything to her second husband, with me and my sister absent from the will.
+Can we contest it, as we are sure she was unfairly influenced by this man.

 YOU cannot contest the will but you can get round it partially.
 As children you have legal rights and are entitled to share between you and your sister one third of the moveable estate (everything except any house, and after debts are settled).